 It also includes web services, which are "subroutines" without user interface

 that are accessible to other programs via the web.
 Some web sites might be

 ||Mobile apps include all software intended to be deployed on a phone or tablet

 or some other specialized distribution channel.

-|Business Service Agreement (BSA)
+|Billable Service Agreement (BSA)